Differential models for the Anderson dual to bordism theories and invertible QFT's, I: The multiplications by the bordism cohomology theories

 A differential relative stable tangential $G$-cycle $\widehat{c}$ over $X$ represents a class $[\widehat{c}] \in (\Omega^G)^{-r}(X)$, so we get a class $\mathrm{ch}([\widehat{c}]) \in H^{-r}(X; V_{\Omega^G}^\bullet) $.

 On the differential level, the homomorphism \eqref{eq_ch_MTG} is refined as follows.
 Applying \eqref{eq_ch_MTG} to the identity element $\mathrm{id}_{MTG} \in(\Omega^G)^{0}(MTG)$, we have an element $\mathrm{ch}(\mathrm{id}_{MTG}) \in H^0(MTG; V_{\Omega^G}^\bullet)$.
 Given a differential relative stable tangential $G$-cycle $\widehat{c} = (p \colon N \to X, g_p)$ over $X$, by the Chern-Weil construction in Remark \ref{rem_cw_coefficient} with coefficient $\mathcal{V}^* = V_{\Omega^G}^*$, we get\footnote{ The element \eqref{eq_cw_gp_1} can be understood as follows.
-It induces a degree-preserving $\R$-linear homomorphism from $V_{I\Omega^G}^\bullet$ to $\Omega^\bullet(N; \Ori(T(p)))$.
+It induces a degree-preserving $\R$-linear homomorphism from $N_G^\bullet$ to $\Omega^\bullet(N; \Ori(T(p)))$.
 This homomorphism coincides with $\cw_{g_p}$ in \eqref{eq_def_cw_hom}. }

-Here we abuse the notation to write $\Ori(T(p)) := \Ori(T(\phi, p))$ for any choice of a representative of $g_p$, since the orientation bundle for stable relative tangent bundles do not depend on the choice of $\phi$.
+Here we abuse the notation to write $\Ori(T(p)) := \Ori(T(\phi, p))$ for any choice of a representative of $g_p$, since the orientation bundles for stable relative tangent bundles do not depend on the choice of $\phi$.

 We would like to integrate it along the fiber of $p \colon N \to X$.
 Note that unless $p$ is a submersion, the resulting form on $X$ is singular, so we need to deal with differentiable currents $\Omega_{-\infty}^*$.
-Recall that in general the fiber integration of differentiable current along the map $p \colon N \to X$ is the following.
+Recall that in general the fiber integration of differentiable currents along the map $p \colon N \to X$ is the following.

 Here we choose the sign of the integration \eqref{eq_current_integration} so that it is compatible with the {\it left} $\Omega^\bullet(X)$-module structure, i.e.,

 for any $\eta \in \Omega^\bullet(X)$ and $\Omega_{-\infty}^*(N; \Ori(T(p)))$.
 Remark that it is different from the sign convention on the $S^1$-integration in \eqref{eq_int_form} and \eqref{eq_int_form_sign}.
 We set